 - Medical Equipment – walkers, shower chairs, raised toilet seats, companion wheelchairs etc. – are available for short term loan.

-- Care Resource Information and Emergency Forms are available at a care information table on the patio on Sundays as well as on the book shelves in the church office.
+- Care Resource Information and Emergency Forms are available at a care information table on the patio on Sundays, the book shelves in the church office or you can simply download one from this page in the Downloads section.
 Emergency Forms are confidentially maintained by the ministers to be used if the Church is contacted.